Christianjuth/ExtJS/collections/documentation/expanding-your-extension.md

 ##Pages
 Adding pages is simple.
 You simply add a new folder in the `app/pages/` dir.
-Your file structure should look like this...
+Your file structure should look like this
 ```
 pages
 |